Oscar Pistorius released on parole after serving almost 9 years for killing girlfriend Reeva Steenkamp

 "With the release of Oscar Pistorius on parole, my only desire is that I will be allowed to live my last years in peace with my focus remaining on the Reeva Rebecca Steenkamp Foundation, to continue Reeva's legacy."

-Pistorius will live under strict conditions until the remainder of his sentence expires in December 2029, the Department of Corrections said.
-It emphasized that the multiple Paralympic champion's release - like every other offender on parole - does not mean that he has served his time.
+The Department of Corrections has emphasized that the multiple Paralympic champion's release - like every other offender on parole - doesn't mean that he has served his time.

 Some of Pistorius' parole conditions include restrictions on when he's allowed to leave his home, a ban on consuming alcohol, and orders that he must attend programs on anger management and on violence against women.
 He will have to perform community service.

-South Africa does not use tags or bracelets on paroled offenders so Pistorius will not wear any monitoring device, Department of Corrections officials said.
+South Africa doesn't use tags or bracelets on paroled offenders, so Pistorius won't wear any monitoring device, Department of Corrections officials said.
 But he will be constantly monitored by a department official and will have to inform the official of any major changes in his life, such as if he wants to get a job or move to another house.

 Pistorius has maintained that he shot Steenkamp, a 29-year-old model and law graduate, by mistake.
 He testified that he believed Steenkamp was a dangerous intruder hiding in his bathroom and shot through the door with his licensed 9 mm pistol in self-defense.